SAFETY

 SAF | PENN ST. | 6’2 | 205

-Strengths: Winston Jr. is a long and rangy safety with a ton of likeable traits.
-He’s agile/quick, yet also has good long-speed.
-Winston Jr. has impressive vision and he’s able to utilize his decisive trigger to make downhill tackles.
-He has the range and recovery speed to become a centerfielder capable of making plays in the trenches Weaknesses: I’d like to see him add some mass at the next level and maintain a more consistent pad level Bottom Line: Winston Jr. has the tools and IQ to become a solid safety in the NFL
+Strengths: Winston Jr. is a long, rangy safety with a strong blend of agility, quickness, and long speed.
+He has sharp vision and a decisive trigger, allowing him to make downhill tackles with confidence.
+His range and recovery speed give him true centerfield potential while also being able to contribute in the box.
+Weaknesses: He’ll need to add some mass at the next level and work on maintaining a more consistent pad level.
+Bottom Line: Winston Jr. has the physical tools, instincts, and IQ to develop into a very solid all-around safety in the NFL.

 Grade: Round 3